 - i.
-Cooper uses a risk-based assessment process for evaluating, verifying and selecting direct suppliers. - ii.
-Cooper expects all of its suppliers to abide by all applicable laws and regulations and maintain the highest ethical standards.
+Cooper uses a risk-based assessment process for evaluating and selecting its key direct material and primary packaging suppliers, based on the location of the producers and any compliance statements that they make, to verify that such suppliers do not pose any significant/actionable risk from an anti-slavery perspective. - ii.
+Cooper expects all its suppliers to abide by all applicable laws and regulations and maintain the highest ethical standards.